 According to his logic (or his truth), as an Aboriginal mother living in Inala I must be twice as incapable of looking after my children properly.
 His statement tells us about who he presumes to be neglectful parents – that they are Indigenous and/or poor, and should be subject to regulations and controls over daily life in ways that families in white and wealthy communities aren’t.

 Yet oddly enough when children are tragically murdered at the hands of white fathers, the script is reconfigured as an exception rather than the rule.
-These dads are described as and/or usually a “top bloke” or “lovely guy”.
+These dads are described as mentally ill and/or usually a “top bloke” or “lovely guy”.

 Leak’s cartoons suggest that Aboriginal dads can never be top blokes, because violence, abuse and neglect is so ingrained in Aboriginal culture.
 Yet anthropologist Marie Reay’s study of marital conditions of Aboriginal and “mixed blood” women in northern New South Wales in the 1950s found it was largely white men who were neglectful of their parental duties to their Aboriginal children.